-Course Title: Work Study Course Number: 9L1WE Grade(s): 12 Credits: 15 Prerequisites: Employment by August 14 Length: Full Year
+Course Title: Work Study Course Number: 9L1WE Grade(s): 12 Credits: 15 Prerequisites: Employment by August 20, 2021 AND approval by course instructor including associated SEL paperwork Length: Full Year

 Cooperative Work Experience is open to seniors who have reached their 16th birthday.
 Students seek part-time employment and must work 540 hours during the school year.
-This position must be paid and students must receive a pay stub to submit for an official record of hour, and students must work in Nutley or a bordering town.
+This position must be paid and students must receive a pay stub to submit for an official record of hours, and students must work in Nutley or a bordering town.
 This course requires the application of classroom instruction in a practical setting.
 Students must work a minimum of 15 hours per week (not to exceed 33) and adhere to all employer policies and procedures.
-If a student loses employment through the course of the year, they find a new position in a timely manner in order to not lose credit.
-Students working on an off-campus work site must provide their own transportation.
+If a student loses employment through the course of the year, they must find a new position in a timely manner in order to not lose credit.
+Students working at an off-campus work site must provide their own transportation.
 Working papers are required for those under 18.